mattermost/mattermost-handbook/operations/research-and-development/engineering/team/README.md

 1. Ensures that raised issues are being addressed
 2. Communicates the status of ongoing issues appropriately to stake holders
-3. Is a point of escalation in case stake holders do not else who else to escalate to
+3. Is a point of escalation in case stake holders do not know who else to escalate to

 The SET Lead is also on call \(via OpsGenie\), and is escalated to whenever neither the SET primary nor SET backup acknowledge an issue in the appropriate time.